Guest Blogger: Saving Energy with Valuable Home Climate Control Tips

 Another way to maintain the climate control in your home more effectively is to close doors of rooms you are not using.
 Keeping the doors shut will keep the heat in and also stop cold or warm air escaping to unused rooms in the house.

-For more energy savings tips on Stagetecture, click here.
+For more energy efficient ideas on Stagetecture, click here.